 Wondering how to properly mount a scope?
-In this episode of At the Range, Eric Lewis takes you through the necessary steps to mount your scope accurately and with ease, with minimal tools!
+In this episode of At the Range, Eric Lewis takes you through the necessary steps to mount your scope accurately and with ease, with minimal tools, on the Tikka T3x Tact A1 rifle.

 Taking a different approach, Eric discusses a less used way to mount a scope.
 While not everyone has tools mentioned in videos they’ve seen online or they are not as concerned with the specifics and just want to get out on the range and shoot, Eric shows a more ‘lax’ way to go about mounting a scope.